-Xospata is a prescription drug approved by the Food and Drug Administration (FDA) to treat adults with relapsed or refractory acute myelogenous leukemia (AML) that has tested positive for the FLT3 mutation.
-Xospata may be referred to by its drug name, Gilteritinib.
+Xospata is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat adults with relapsed or refractory acute myelogenous leukemia (AML) that has tested positive for the FLT3 mutation.
+Xospata may be referred to by its drug name, gilteritinib.

 Xospata is used as targeted therapy for leukemia.
 Xospata is a member of a class of drugs called kinase inhibitors.
 Xospata is believed to work by inhibiting the growth of leukemia cells.